 The first edition of the Nevada County Depot Museum's "History of Nevada County" project is on CDROM.
 The CD includes articles, cemetery surveys, and digitized photographs.
-The release is in association with the Prescott Community Freenet Association, whose PCFA.ORG Internet server is the source of the material.
+The release is in association with the Prescott Community Freenet Association, whose PCFA Internet server was the source of the material (replaced by our web site a few years later).
 All content can be viewed through a web browser.

 Articles include information about the Prairie De Ann Battlefield, the iron bridge, the City of Prescott at 62 years old, past industries, the Oak Grove School District, the McRae Schools, and "Old Mike".
 There are also articles on several of the county's historic churches, quick facts organized by year from 1871 to 1932, and listings of early city and county officials.